20kbudget/blog/_posts/2017-02-17-crowdsale.md

 - represent ownership in the project
 - be traded in the free market, or used as currency

-Basically your have enough flexibility to come up with any set of your own crazy rules, and even write software to enforce some of your made-up rules if you are inclined to go on that path.
+Basically you have enough flexibility to come up with any set of your own crazy rules, and even write software to enforce some of your made-up rules if you are inclined to go on that path.

 People use the terms **crowdsale**, or **ICO** (initial coin offer), or **equity crowdsale** to describe those digital